Graduation Requirements and Information

 Resident Credit Requirement

-To qualify for graduation, a student must take at least 30 of his/her last 60 credits at West Chester University.
+To qualify for graduation, a student must take at least 30 of their last 60 credits at West Chester University.
 Normally, the student will take the last 30 credits at West Chester.
-In addition, a student must take at least 50% of the courses in his/her major or minor discipline (excluding cognate courses) at West Chester University.
+In addition, a student must take at least 50% of the courses in their major or minor discipline (excluding cognate courses) at West Chester University.
 For active-duty service members, the academic residency requirements will not exceed 25% of the undergraduate degree program.

 Anticipated Time for Degree Completion